lvgl/lvgl/docs/overview/draw.rst

 A good use case for this is the `Button matrix </widgets/btnmatrix>`__ widget.
-By default, its buttons can be styled in different states, but you can’t style the buttons one by one.
+By default, its buttons can be styled in different states, but you can't style the buttons one by one.
 However, an event is sent for every button and you can, for example, tell LVGL to use different colors on a specific button or to manually draw an image on some buttons.